PieterVerbeke/COMPASS/ReadME.md

 More details can be found in the manuscript: *Insert link when preprint is online*

 ## Installation guide
-*Step 1:* Downloading all folders and storing them locally on your own pc.
+*Step 1:* Downloading all code and storing them locally on your own pc.

 *Step 2:* Creating the PyPower environment